H3llKa1ser/IT-and-Security-101/Networking/Network Devices.md

 ### Layer 3 device that isolates traffic into separate networks (or subnetworks) so that broadcast traffic is isolated and is not passed from network to network.

 ### The router uses IP addressses to identify each network and to route between them.
 The biggest drawback to using a router is that is EXPENSIVE.

+## VLANs

+### Usually implemented on Layer 3 switches and provide the services of a router, but at a much lower cost and with easier configuration.
+Routers are now frequently used just for WAN connectivity.